napari/napari/docs/tutorials/processing/index.md

 # Processing

-This section contains tutorials for data processing.
+This section contains tutorials explaining use-cases for data processing.

 * [Using Dask and napari to process & view large datasets](dask)